cantis/CoinPurse/readme.md

 ## 9 February
 Well, after a fight, got the Flask_Login working.
 You'll want to pay attenton to where the parts of this are actually configured.
 The examples showed the LoginManager - UserLoader being configured in the application factory `__init__.py`.
 In this case I set up the auth blueprint in the factory but the rest is done in the User Model.
 I was gettign all kinds of metadata errors and ALL of the tests jammed.
 The re-configuration as I have it now works.

+## 18 March
+Finally got my docker bind mount working!
+The VSCode Docker extension is really good for providing the ability to drill in to a running container and see it's structure.
+Once I could see into the container I was able to adjust where the folder was being created.

+Interestingly, no docker volume is actually created for the bind mount it just creates what looks like a normal folder and the app running in the container can see it.
+Oh, importantly, I have to block the folder from being created as part of the image in the .dockerignore